USS Wasp (LHD-1): Medical facilities

 Wasp has medical and dental facilities capable of providing intensive medical assistance to 600 casualties, whether combat incurred or brought aboard ship during humanitarian missions.
 The ship's corpsmen also provide routine medical/dental care to the crew and embarked personnel.
 Major medical facilities include four main and two emergency operating rooms, four dental operating rooms, x-ray rooms, a blood bank, laboratories, and patient wards.
 In addition, three battle dressing stations are located throughout the ship, as well as a casualty collecting area at the flight deck level.
 Medical elevators rapidly transfer casualties from the flight deck and hangar bay to the medical facilities.

 Accommodations

-For the comfort of the 1,075 crewmembers and 2,200 embarked troops, all manned spaces and berthing areas are individually heated and air conditioned.
+For the comfort of the 1,075 crewmembers and 2,200 embarked troops, all crewed spaces and berthing areas are individually heated and air conditioned.
 Berthing areas are subdivided to provide semi-private spaces without adversely affecting efficiency.
 Onboard recreational facilities include a Library Multi-Media Resource Center with Internet access, a weight room, and satellite television capabilities.